 The cafe’s own seasonal blend is a full-bodied, well-balanced espresso with notes of vanilla and cocoa.
 Due to a lack of space, it’s roasted off-site.
 A selection of single origins rotate for espresso and filter, and a pour-over bar gives filter-loving customers a more personalised coffee experience.

-Owners Jodie Foster, Dean Wooding and Glenn Bell blend hospitality and coffee know-how with experience in construction, sales and marketing, and interior design.
+Owners Jodie Foster and Dean Wooding blend hospitality and coffee know-how with experience in construction, sales and marketing, and interior design.
 They used their combined expertise for the fit-out, which is minimalist and clean.
 It makes the most of the original, dramatic bay windows that pour soft city light into the space.

 On the menu is a selection of quick, easy bites for fast-paced city dwellers – Brewtown’s famous Brewnuts on Fridays, croissants via Penny Fours, a New York–inspired toastie selection, and tartine-style sandwiches with sliced egg, truffle oil and shaved parmesan.